austintoddj/texastwisters/src/data/policies/makeups-and-emergencies.md

   * **Makeup Classes:** We do not offer individual makeup classes for missed sessions.
 However, we offer [open gym](/programs/open-gym) tokens as an alternative.
 Attending open gym is entirely optional.
 We understand that scheduling conflicts can arise.

-  * **Open Gym Tokens:** If your child misses a class, an open gym token is applied automatically to their account.
-You can receive up to two tokens per month which expire one year from the date it was issued.
-These tokens cannot be redeemed for anything other than an open gym.
+  * **Open Gym Tokens:** If your child misses a class, an open gym token is automatically applied to their account.
+You can receive up to two tokens per month, which expire one year from issuance.
+These tokens are exclusively for open gym sessions and are non-transferable.
+Once a makeup token is redeemed, it cannot be reused after the event ends, as it secures a spot that another child could have taken.
+However, if you provide at least 24 hours' notice before the open gym, the makeup token can be re-added to your account.
+A paid open gym spot can be transferred for a $10 fee with 24 hours' notice prior to the event.

   * **Closures:** Tuition is not prorated for gym closures or holidays.
 ---